BrightDev10-Cloud/cd13926-Building-Generative-AI-Applications-with-Amazon-Bedrock-and-Python-project-solution/README.md

 Before you begin, ensure you have the following:

-- AWS CLI installed and configured with appropriate credentials
+- AWS CLI installed and configured with appropriate credentials (e.g., via `aws configure` or `aws sso login`).
+Ensure these credentials have permissions to upload objects to S3.
 - Terraform installed (version 0.12 or later)
 - Python 3.10 or later
 - pip (Python package manager)